deroko/liberty/readme.md

 kernel.org and installed them on Ubuntu.
 Now I had 4.11.0-rc5 (at 1st I used rc8) kernel and was ready for this game.
 Of course due to the uname -r printing `4.11.0-041100rc5-generic` they would say `Not close enough` as apprently they expected 4.11.0-rc5 or 8.
-They also checked 2 more paths for kernel 4.11 but as now I had 4.11 I didn't care of them, nor I dumped these 2 chunks.
+They also checked 2 more paths for kernel 4.11 but as now I had 4.11 I didn't care, nor I dumped these 2 chunks.
 Only thing which I had to properly alter was uname and it's source code is available in git.

-After this what happens is upload of LKM source (well not really source) but 4 .o files and Makefile in `/tmp/lightning_defcon_2017`
+After this, what happens is upload of LKM source (well not really source) but 4 .o files and Makefile in `/tmp/lightning_defcon_2017`

 If LKM is properly compiled it will be loaded into kernel and will expose `/dev/decfon_2017` device.